cslazuli/JavaMYCIN/README.md

     Conclude [Parameter] [Value of this parameter to conclude] [Conclusion Strength Value]

     /Rule
-    [Define the more rules using the same format as above]"
+    [Define the more rules using the same format as above]

 Formatting of Individual.txt